Pilot Butte, Saskatchewan

 Pilot Butte (/paɪlɪt ˈbjuːt/; Otasawâpiwin [oʊtʌsaʊɑpuwɪn]), meaning "lookout point", is a town in southeast Saskatchewan.
 Situated between Highway 46 and the Trans-Canada Highway, the town is part of the White Butte region and neighbours Balgonie, White City, and the province's capital city, Regina.
-As of the 2021 Canadian census, Pilot Butte had a population of 2,638, an 23% growth from 2016.
+As of the 2021 Canadian census, Pilot Butte had a population of 2,638, indicating 23% growth from 2016.
 The town is governed by the Pilot Butte Town Council and is surrounded by the Rural Municipality of Edenwold No. 158.
 Pilot Butte is located in Treaty 4 territory.

 Prior to European arrival, local Indigenous peoples camped near Boggy Creek and used the butte as a lookout point.
 European settlement began in the area in the 1840s, and Pilot Butte was established in 1882.
 Pilot Butte's early development was more substantial than neighbouring settlements thanks to its brick plants, sand and gravel deposits, and location on the Canadian Pacific Railway mainline.
 The community incorporated as a village in the early 20th century; however, following World War I, most of its residents and buildings, including a hotel, train station, and water tower, were dismantled or destroyed.

 The completion of the Trans-Canada Highway in the 1950s brought people back out to Pilot Butte.
 It reincorporated as a village and then gained town status in 1979.
 A year later, the name "Sand Capital of Canada" was chosen in a town slogan contest, and in 1982, Pilot Butte celebrated its 100th anniversary and a monument was erected atop Butte Hill.
 In 1995, the Pilot Butte Storm damaged most of the buildings and nearly every tree town.

 Since the storm, the town has continued to grow.
 Pilot Butte hosted the Western Canadian Softball Championships in 2002 and an annual rodeo has attracted visitors to the town every summer since 1993.
 The 2010s saw the beginning of new housing and commercial developments in town, as well as various infrastructure updates, which have continued to attract new residents.
 Between 2016 and 2021, Pilot Butte was the fastest growing population centre in Saskatchewan.

 History

-Indigenous peoples and Treaty 4
+Settlement, early heyday and decline

-The butte played a significant role in the lives of the local Indigenous peoples, who camped near Boggy Creek and used the butte as a lookout and signal point.
-The Cree call the hill Otasawâpiwin, meaning "his lookout."
+The area that is now Pilot Butte contains over 20 known archaeological sites, indicating pre-contact Indigenous presence in the immediate area.
+The butte played a significant role in the lives of the local Indigenous peoples, who camped near Boggy Creek and used the butte as a lookout and signal point; the Cree call the hill Otasawâpiwin, meaning "his lookout."
 Indigenous peoples of the present-day Pilot Butte area include the Assiniboine (Nakoda) and Cree (Nehiyawak) people; the area is also the homeland of the Métis.
 Beginning in 1874 at Fort Qu'Appelle, Treaty 4 was signed between the Queen Victoria and various First Nation band governments, with its coverage spanning the Pilot Butte area.